danielsaidi/website_danielsaidi/collections/_posts/2019/2019-04-05-generic-swift-protocols.md

 ## The problem with generic protocols

-I use protocols extensively and have had the need for generic protocols many times.
-However, I have most often run into problems that have ended up with applying a non-generic approach.
+I use protocols extensively and often have a need for generic protocols.
+However, I often run into problems that have ended up with applying a non-generic approach.

-For instance, when I built a set of generic persistency stores, I started with describing the various types stores as generic protocols with associated types, for instance:
+For instance, when I built a set of generic stores, I started with describing the various types stores as generic protocols with associated types:

 ```swift
 protocol ObjectStore {